 Random Coaching Example

 I am picking this one RANDOMLY from my news feed.
 I cannot say whether or not this fits into any of the 4 people mentioned above.
-What I CAN SAY is that he’s using the same exact message as countless other coaches…and frankly, it’s annoying.
+What I CAN SAY is that she is using the same exact message as countless other coaches…and frankly, it’s annoying.
 (Yes, I know I can hide the ads.)

 With the Recent flood of “internet marketing coaches”, what does the future of the marketing world look like?